Report a boat accident, incident or death

 When to a report an accident or incident

-You must make a report if your vessel has been involved in an accident or incident that results in:
+The master or person in charge of the vessel (recreational or commercial) must make a report if the vessel has been involved in an accident or incident in NT waters that results in:

 - collision with another vessel